Shahbodshs/Question-answering-website-with-RAG-and-FAISS-evaDB/README.md

 Original inspiration: [pchunduri6/rag-demystified](https://github.com/pchunduri6/rag-demystified)

-The only problem for me was that the user waas trying to use premium API's for his project, i wanted to implement a few changes because of that.
+The only problem for me was that the original user was trying to use premium API's for his project, i wanted to implement a few changes because of that.

 ---